ut-proj/undermidi/docs/minimal-setup.md

 ### Garage Band

+On Mac OS X, probably the fastest, cheapest way to get set up with MIDI-capable sound is with GarageBand.

+Steps:

+* Start up GarageBand
-Start up GarageBand, create a new empty project, add a new instrument track when prompted, accepting all the defaults.
+* Create a new empty project
+* When prompted, add a new instrument track
+* The default is electric piano, but you can easily switch that to any other instrument you may prefer.

 ## Making Sounds

-TBD
+Keeping GarageBand open, switch to a terminal window open to the directory where you cloned `undermidi`.

+You can now follow the instructions given in the project [README.md](https://github.com/ut-proj/undermidi#api), e.g., the Max Richter example.

 ## Bonus